Libertarian Party of Maryland: Governance

-The Libertarian Party of Maryland is one of five political parties that are recognized by the Maryland State Board of Elections.
+The Libertarian Party of Maryland is one of three political parties that are recognized by the Maryland State Board of Elections.
 Its ability to continue nominating candidates for office without qualifying each candidate separately ("ballot access" for short) depends on its ability to demonstrate sufficient popular support for the party every four years by obtaining 1% of the vote in the gubernatorial elections, maintaining 1% of registered voters, or by obtaining 10,000 valid petition signatures.